frlan/partuniverse/README.md

 ### Running

+#### Adjusting your configuration file

+Inside folder `partuniverse/partuniverse` you will find some local configuration file templates called `local_settings.py.tpl_dev` and `local_settings.py.tpl_prod`.
+Copy one of these to a file called `local_settings.py` and adjust values inside as needed.
+These file are holding your local configuration which should not be part of (public) git repository.
+So configure here e.g. your database connection settings and -- this is quiet important -- your SECRET_KEY.
+However, the templates are including some more configurations e.g. for debugging purpose.
+So `local_settings.py.tpl_prod` is indented to be a basis template for your production environment whereas `local_settings.py.tpl_dev` is targeting your local developing work.
+After this has been done, go ahead setting up your application.

 Being inside the virtual environment, go into the folder where you have checked out the sources.
 Within the folder you will find a partuniverse folder.
 Change into it.
 Run this as following: